Poikilos/editablelistbox/readme.md

 # EditableListbox
-EditableListbox is Poikilos' fork of David Duran's ListBoxEditable.
+Create a listbox where you can edit the rows.
+- Each item is a label with its own click events.
+- Each item transforms into an Entry while editing the row.

 ![screenshot](screenshot.png)

+(EditableListbox is Poikilos' fork of David Duran's ListBoxEditable.)

 ## Differences in Poikilos fork